Chapter 01

 map

-PDF, text, and OCR tools share queues, export patterns, and browser-side processing rules.
+PDF, text, and OCR tools share a predictable queue, export flow, and private browser processing.

-Image and video tools reuse the same grammar for import, transform, and result delivery.
+Image and video tools use the same simple rhythm: import, change, preview, export.

 scoreboard